 Physical exercise tends to lessen the risk.

-Smoking accelerates atherosclerosis and has been found to be a strong risk factor for developing ED.
+Smoking accelerates atherosclerosis and has been found to be a strong risk factor for developing ED or impotence.

 Erectile dysfunction can have emotional or psychological causes often in combination with the physical problems listed above.

 Treatment for ED begins with a complete evaluation by your doctor and by recognizing and treating the risk factors listed above.
 It is important to address lifestyle issues contributing to your erection problems.
 It is unrealistic to remain an obese, hypertensive, smoking diabetic male, and expect a healthy sexual experience.
 Diet and exercise are the first steps.

 Treatment for ED was revolutionized after the introduction of sildenafil (Viagra).
 This was the first effective pill for the treatment of ED and is now joined by vardenafil (Levitra) tadalafil (Cialis) and avanafil (Stendra).
 Medications work best for men who can achieve at least partial erections.

 Other treatment options include:

 - Vacuum erectile device: This is a medical device that fits over the penis and when activated causes negative pressure to pull blood into the penis.
 A soft band is then placed at the base of the penis to keep the blood from escaping.
 It is removed after intercourse.
 This is a cost-effective and non-invasive method of treating ED.
 This device works best when men are well-instructed and allow some time to work with it.